 This short trail goes from the Langebaan Gate up to the Seeberg View Point and back the same way.
 If you start early enough in the day, maybe you’ll glimpse a bat-eared fox.

 Probably the best hike in the park.
 This is a two-day trail only available in August and September and must be booked in advance.
 You need to carry all your own camping gear and food.
 To find out more, read our Postberg Flower Hike Report.

 This is a one-day trail only available in August and September and must be booked in advance.
 The flowers are very beautiful and it’s a great alternative to the Postberg Hike if you either don’t have enough time or don’t want to camp out overnight.

 Eve’s Trail, guided, 33 km, 2.5 days

-Eve’s trail is a guided 2.5 day, 33 km hike in West Coast National Park.
+Eve’s Trail is a guided 2.5-day, 33 km hike in West Coast National Park.
 Cape West Coast Biosphere organises the hike.
-You walk in the day and stay in accommodation wihtin and on the border of the park.
-The guides are very knowledgeable and you’ll find out a lot about the plants, animals and history of the park.
+You walk in the day and stay in accommodation within and on the border of the park.
+The guides are very knowledgeable and you’ll find out a lot about the plants, animals and the history of the park.